 Paul appeals to common knowledge of those who know the Bible—“we know.”
 The principle of the law (Scripture) is to show that everyone is under God’s standards.
 Man is accountable to God’s revelation.
 It is important that we know that keeping the law cannot save our souls.
 This is in the realm of the law, that is, within the jurisdiction of Scripture.

 that every mouth may be stopped,

 The purpose of the law was to stop every mouth’s justification for the sin issue.
 The stopping of mouths is a metaphor for preventing people from speaking.
 The authority of the Bible puts an end to rationalization.
 This is a purpose of the law.
 If Jews cannot keep the law, then certainly Gentiles cannot keep it.
-No one has justification for sin due to overwhelming evidence from God’s Word.
+No one can justify their sin due to overwhelming evidence from God’s Word.
 People are left in silence after the revelation of God’s mind to the mind of man.
 This shuts our mouths and forces us to listen to God’s Word.
 The Word of God takes away every excuse man might offer.

 and all the world [mankind] may become guilty [literally under judgment, answerable] before God [in His presence].

 No one can claim that they are not under sin.
-Everyone is liable to God’s judgment.
+Every one is liable to God’s judgment.
 This is the only occurrence of the Greek word “guilty” in the New Testament.
-The word means answerable, accountable.
+The word means answerable, or accountable.
 People are under the judicial action of God.
 The whole world is accountable to Jewish Scripture.
 The Jew and the Gentile both stand under God’s judgment because of their sin.
 There is no evidence left to plead the case of anyone.